jessevdk/cldoc/gettingstarted.md

 enough `libclang-dev` (or clang-devel).
 For Ubuntu precise, you might want to install libclang-dev from the
 [dr-graef ppa](https://launchpad.net/~dr-graef/+archive/llvm-3.1.precise).
 For
 fedora, you can install `clang-devel`.
+For latest versions of cldoc (>= 1.7) you should also be able to install only the non-dev package of libclang.

 # 1. Installing using pip
 cldoc is avaible at the [Python Package Index](http://pypi.python.org/pypi/cldoc/).